-Trump cabinet members reject notion of systematic racism in law enforcement
+Trump cabinet members reject notion of systemic racism in law enforcement

-Two members of President Trump’s cabinet dismissed the notion there is systematic racism across police departments on Sunday.
+Two members of President Trump’s cabinet dismissed the notion there is systemic racism across police departments on Sunday.

 “I do not think that we have a systemic racism problem with law enforcement officers across this country,” Acting Secretary of Homeland Security Chad Wolf told ABC’s “This Week” on Sunday.